Samsung SDI — 2025 at a Glance

 Capital raise: In May 2025, the company issued 11.8 million new ordinary shares at KRW 140,000 per share, raising KRW 1.65 trillion (~US$1.2 billion) in fresh equity.

-Dividend suspension: No cash dividends will be paid for the three-year period 2025 to 2027, preserving cash for operations and investment commitments.
+Dividend suspension: No cash dividends will be paid for the three-year period 2025 to 2027.

 | Balance sheet metric | FY2025 | FY2024 | Change |